yodaluca23/spicetify-extensions/SpicyTracker/README.md

 # SpicyTracker
-Spicetify Extension to remove tracking parameter "?si=" from Spotify share links.
+Spicetify Extension to remove tracking parameters such as "?si=" from Spotify share links.